Pennsylvania Medication Error Attorneys

 Many of us take medications for our health.
-Whether it’s to keep our blood pressure in check, to stop a disease in its tracks, or to relieve a headache, prescription medication is a necessity.
-But sometimes, we are given the wrong medication which can result in life-threatening consequences.
+Whether it’s to keep our blood pressure in check, to stop a disease in its tracks, or to relieve a headache, prescription and over-the-counter medications are a necessity.
+But sometimes we are given the wrong medication or receive the wrong dose from a trusted medical provider, which can result in life-threatening consequences.

-If you have suffered because of the carelessness of a medical professional with your medication, you may be unsure at what your next steps should be.
+If you have suffered because of the carelessness of a medical professional, you may be unsure of what your next steps should be.
 Who is at fault for the error?

-When you receive an injury following a medication error, it’s crucial to speak with an experienced Philadelphia medication errors attorney, such as the ones at Fellerman & Ciarimboli.
-Our medical malpractice lawyers have the experience and the results to handle your claim professionally and quickly.
-With health care experts on staff, we are ready to examine your case and make sure you get compensation for your injuries.
+Medication errors fall under the umbrella of medical malpractice when doctors and other medical providers are careless, negligent, or otherwise fail to uphold the accepted standard of care.
+At Fellerman & Ciarimboli Law PC, our medical malpractice lawyers have the experience and the results to handle your claim professionally and quickly.
+With healthcare experts on staff, we are ready to examine your case and fight to make sure you get compensation for your injuries and other damages.

 Medication Errors: What You Should Know

-The Food and Drug Administration estimates that approximately 1.5 million people receive an injury from medication errors in the United States, a number that is on the rise.
-According to a study published in the journal Clinical Toxicology, the number of mistakes had more than doubled between the years of 2000 and 2012.
-In that time frame, more than 67,000 errors occurred which resulted in 414 deaths.
-Most of the mistakes come from medication associated with cardiovascular drugs, such as high blood pressure medication, analgesics, and especially diabetes.
+The Food and Drug Administration (FDA) estimates that approximately 1.5 million people are injured due to medication errors in the United States, a number that is on the rise.
+According to a study published in the journal Clinical Toxicology, the number of medication mistakes in the U.S. more than doubled between the years 2000 and 2012.
+In that time frame, more than 67,000 errors occurred, resulting in 414 deaths.
+Most of the mistakes come from medication associated with cardiovascular drugs, such as high blood pressure medication, analgesics, and especially medication used to treat and manage diabetes.

-The sad part is these numbers could be higher.
-And with more and more people taking medication, the risk of receiving the wrong prescription or dosage is exceptionally high.
+Sadly, as high as these numbers are, they are likely a conservative estimate as most medication errors go unreported.
+With more and more people taking medication, the risk of receiving the wrong prescription or dosage is exceptionally high.

 Common Causes of Medication Errors